-Program: STEAM Development Center Requested Amount: \$35,000

-The full implementation of the STEAM Development Center to better accommodate the digital needs of our youth.
-The Center and accompanying programming conducted will be available for all youth at the Club from ages 6-18 years old.
+Juvenile Intervention #13 Boys and Girls Club of Palm Springs Program: STEAM Development Center Requested Amount: \$35,000 The full implementation of t he STEAM Development Center to better accommodate the digital needs of our youth.
+The Center and accompanying pr ogramming conducted will be available for all youth at the Club from ages 6-18 years old.
 The funding will go directly to the purchase of high-end computers, desks, chairs, 3-D printers, instruments, and other items to support a space providing educational and creative opportunities for all members.
 The space will be used for activities such as filmmaking, photography, music classes, coding seminars, general entertainment, and digital design classes.
-The level of equipment planned will provide a space filled with resources such as Adobe Creative Cloud, cameras, editing software, Digital Audio Workstation software, programming languages, and games to learn new skills and interests in a structured environment offered year-round.
+The level of equipment planned will provide a space filled with resources such as Adobe Creative Cloud, cameras, editing software, Digital Audi editing software, Digital Audio Workstation software, programming languages, and games to learn new skills and interests in a structured environment offered year-round.